alternatelabs/void-browser-extension/README.md

   $ cd build/
   ```

-3. Use archiver to zip up all the files in static
+3. Use archiver to zip up all the files in build folder.

 4. Upload this zip to [Chome developers store](https://chrome.google.com/webstore/developer/edit/ibhdpomfalkdcjnmoicdjleclagcifnl)